HDRsoft logo

 The default conversion of a raw file to DNG does not change the "raw" nature of the file.
 For Photomatix, a DNG file is still a raw file, and Photomatix will need to convert it before HDR processing.

-The RAW conversion in Photomatix is slower and of lesser quality than the conversion/rendering done in Lightroom.
-This is why is much better to have Lightroom convert the DNG files to TIFF when exporting to Photomatix rather than letting Photomatix do the conversion itself.
-In fact, the main benefit of using the Lightroom plugin is precisely the ability to have Lightroom automatically convert the raw/dng files to TIFF prior to processing in Photomatix.
+The RAW conversion in Photomatix is slower and much less sophisticated than the conversion/rendering done in Lightroom.
+This is why it is better to have Lightroom convert the DNG files to TIFF when exporting to Photomatix rather than letting Photomatix do the conversion itself.
+In fact, the main benefit of using the Photomatix Plugin for Lightroom is precisely the ability to have Lightroom automatically convert the raw/dng files to TIFF prior to processing in Photomatix.

-Yes, our Lightroom Export plug-in works fine in Lightroom run in 64-bit mode.
+Yes, the Photomatix Plugin for Lightroom works fine in Lightroom run in 64-bit mode.

 However, there is a bug in the plug-in that makes it fail to export files in Lightroom 1.
 We will fix this bug in a further version of the plug-in.
 In the meantime, you can use the older version of our Lightroom Export plug-in which works fine in Lightroom 1.3 and 1.4.
 The download and installation instructions for it are below: